bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

 ### Validating API requests

 One of Protovalidate's most common use cases is for validating requests made to RPC APIs.
 Though it's possible to use the above examples to add a validation request at the start of every request handler, it's not efficient.
-Instead, use Protovalidate within a ConnectRPC or gRPC interceptor, providing global input validation.Open-source Protovalidate interceptors are available for [Connect Go](https://github.com/connectrpc/validate-go/) and [gRPC-Go](https://github.com/grpc-ecosystem/go-grpc-middleware).
-In the quickstarts for specific languages and gRPC frameworks, you'll also find example interceptors for [Java](grpc-java/), and [Python](grpc-python/).Adding these interceptors is no different from configuring any other RPC interceptor:
+Instead, use Protovalidate within a ConnectRPC or gRPC interceptor, providing global input validation.

+Open-source Protovalidate interceptors are available for [Connect Go](https://github.com/connectrpc/validate-go/) and [gRPC-Go](https://github.com/grpc-ecosystem/go-grpc-middleware).
+In the quickstarts for specific languages and gRPC frameworks, you'll also find example interceptors for [Java](grpc-java/), and [Python](grpc-python/).

+Adding these interceptors is no different from configuring any other RPC interceptor:

 +++tabs key:60847cc0c9011a92578351a21479db50